 There are currently two Genie newsletters available.
 The Public Information newsletter alerts subscribers about important or emergency information and is one of the main reasons why Genie was started.
 (To avoid people receiving irrelevant newsletters, we ask you to specify your village of residence when you subscribe so that only targeted information is sent to you).
 Village Matters is a twice-monthly newsletter and includes listing of the current local planning applications.
 Goring & Woodcote Practice Patient Participation Group Newsletter is also available through Genie.

 GENIE Community Group are also keen to hear from local residents as to other newsletter topics.
-What will our Next Newsletter?
+What will our Next Newsletter be?
 We'd love to hear your ideas for Your Next Newsletter!

 Additional titles can be launched if someone believes there will be widespread interest in other subject areas, so long as a suitable volunteer comes forward to compile and edit them.
 For more information on how this can be set up, visit the Q & A page.